benhaotang/root_file_oline_viewer/README.md

 ![](demo.gif)

-View samll CERN ROOT file mobile-friendly from server or view all the hosts from one webpage.
+View small CERN ROOT file mobile-friendly from server or view all the hosts from one webpage.

 Requires PHP 5.6 and above, need to grant permission for nginx and remove exec function disability in PHP